First month 2019 Mortgages in Spain

 Budgets increase for 2019

-All of this said lenders in Spain are still very keen to increase their lending after many years of reducing loan books and budgets have increased this year.
+All of this said lenders in Spain are still very keen to increase their lending of mortgages in Spain after many years of reducing loan books and budgets have increased this year.
 Whilst the risk teams may be more cautious lending continues to be available for foreign buyers at the same levels as they were pre the Brexit issues.